-Before performing the $\gamma p \to p\phi \eta$ Monte Carlo study, it was well known that there was a lot of photon background seen in the data.
+Fiducial Photon Cut and Two Photon Cut.
+Before performing this Monte Carlo study, it was well known that there was a lot of photon background seen in the data.
 After studying the data for quite some time, it was found that a two photon cut would destroy most of the background associated with photons and would also result in an observed η resonance in a $\gamma\gamma$ invariant mass plot.
 At the time, it was unknown why the cut appeared to throw out a lot of photon background while simultaneously appearing to enhance signal.
 After carefully studying accepted Monte Carlo, background generated Monte Carlo (bggen), and data, it was found that much of this background is attributed to secondary photons.
 A secondary photon should be thought of as a photon that did not originate from any photoproduction reaction, nor from any expected decay of parent states.
 Therefore, a secondary photon can be thought of as a photon that arose from an interaction within the GlueX spectrometer from a final state particle.
 An example of a secondary photon that would be present in $\gamma p \to p\phi \eta$ data can be explained by means of high momentum and forward going kaons (Figures [3.3][3.4]).
-Since it is very likely that most of the kaons in this channel will interact with either the Time of Flight detector or the Forward Calorimeter, it is expected that these particles will deposit a lot of energy in this region of the spectrometer.
-These high momentum particles will cause a signal in one or both of these detectors and will also cause a hadronic shower in the FCAL.
-These hadronic showers will be much wider and irregular in comparison to an electromagnetic shower.
-In addition to hadronic showers, another source of secondary photons are delta-electrons which are knocked out by charged tracks or beam halo anywhere in the downstream direction where they cannot be tracked by the FDC.
-These additional backgrounds create low energy electromagnetic showers in the FCAL but cannot be vetoed due to an absence of a reconstructed track.
+Since it is very likely that most of the kaons in this channel will interact with either the Time of Flight detector or the Forward Calorimeter, it is expected that these particle will deposit a lot of energy in this region of the spectrometer.
+These high momentum particles will cause a signal in one or both of these detectors and will also cause a 'splash' effect near the signal region.
+This splash effect can cause some of the blocks in the Forward Calorimeter to absorb the extra energy and therefore become reconstructed photons in the data.
 The additional reconstructed photons will therefore cause the number of photons reconstructed in an event to be fictitiously higher than what was actually present within the detector.
 To first order, this perhaps explains why doing a two photon cut on data will both greatly reduce background and enhance a signal.
 However, many important questions will still remain about this cut.
 How much signal do we lose by simply performing a two photon cut?
 Furthermore, is there a better way to cut out the background and preserve as many signal events as possible?
 This subsection will show that this effect does in fact manifest itself in both Monte Carlo and data; and will perform an analysis on Monte Carlo and data to show the best way of reducing secondary photons.